idealmood/mermaid/README.md

 # mermaid
-using to storage svg picture
+using to store svg picture